Royal-lobster/Chat-GPT-Amoled-Dark-CSS/README.md

 > styles may not work if open ai adds changes to their website. feel free to open issue / pr if something looks broken

 ## 📱 Mobile App
 you can use https://gonative.io/ and add these styles under `website overrides` tab to generate IOS/Android app.
 Or download pre built APK from here - https://gonativeio.s3.amazonaws.com/static/639e3c918a69f6731f4705eb/app-release.apk

+## 💻 Style webpage
+install userstyle extentions like [Animo](https://chrome.google.com/webstore/detail/amino/pbcpfbcibpcbfbmddogfhcijfpboeaaf?hl=en) or [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) and input the styles from `styles.css` file for https://chat.openai.com/chat webpage

 ## 🖼️ Screenshots